tunglin55/Sales_Forecast/README.md

 <img src="images/logo.png">
 </p>

-The purpose of this project was to forecast the order volume for August 2019 in the three different cities that X Company (undisclosed) operates in.
+This was a problem given to me by Company X (undisclosed) to forecast the order volume for August 2019 in the three different cities it operates in.
 To tackle this problem, pre-processing and transformation of the data was first performed to ensure stationarity.
 Subsequently, time series models were implemented with grid-search and with day forward chaining cross validation in order to optimize hyperparameters and mitigate overfitting.
 Inspection of the residuals, mean absolute percentage error scores as well as comparisons with a baseline model were performed.
 Accurate predictions of order volume can be helpful for anticipating spikes and dips in orders but also allow more appropriate pricing of items.